h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.average-cost-per-share.md

 $$average\ cost\ per\ share = \frac{cost\ of\ purchasing}{total\ shares\ bought}$$

 Possible enhancement from this `version 0`:
-- if a share is already sold, its price should not be taken into consideration in the calculation of the weighted average.
+- if a share is already sold, the calculation of the weighted average should not take the price of sold shares into consideration.

 ## Version 0.1

-In this version, I replaced the division using extra columns, by applying the [AVERAGE.WEIGHTED function](https://support.google.com/docs/answer/9084098?hl=en).
+In this version, I replaced the division which requires extra helper columns, by using the [AVERAGE.WEIGHTED function](https://support.google.com/docs/answer/9084098?hl=en).

 The formula:
 ```javascript